 So … what happens to your content publishing schedule if you have to step away for a while?

-WordPress has a really neat hidden feature that allows you to postdate your posts.
-This is a very useful feature that lots of WP site owners haven’t discovered yet.
-In this latest installment of our WordPress tutorial series, we will show you how to schedule WP blog posts for publishing at a later date.
+WordPress has a really neat hidden feature that allows you to postdate and backdate your posts.
+This is a very useful feature that lots of WordPress bloggers don’t know about.
+In this tutorial, we will show you how to schedule your posts in WordPress for publishing at a later date.

-Publishing great content on your WordPress blog on a regular basis helps you get more pages indexed by search engines, drive new visitors to your site and keep your blog readers returning for more information.
+Publishing new content regularly on your site helps you get more pages indexed by search engines, drive new visitors to your site and keep your blog readers returning for more information.

-For example, here are some instances when you may not want your blog post to go live immediately after adding it to the WordPress CMS:
+For example, here are some instances when you may not want to show a blog post immediately after adding it to your blog:

-- You need to travel but you still want to publish blog posts on your site regularly while you’re away.
+- You go on a trip but you still want posts to be published on your site regularly while you’re away.

-- You want an already published post removed and automatically published again at a future time and date.
+- You would like to remove an already published post and automatically it again at a specific time/date in the future.

-- You want to distribute a daily update with the latest news about a certain topic for your blog readers, but they live in a different time zone than you.
-You want them to receive your posts each day at the same time, but this means that you’d have to be awake at odd hours of the night to publish your post.
+- You would like to distribute a daily blog post with the latest news about a certain subject for your loyal blog readers, but they live in a different time zone than you.
+You want them to read your posts every day at the same time, but this means that you’d have to get up in the middle of the night to hit the “publish” button.

-- You set aside one day each week to create a whole week’s worth of articles for your website, or you outsource your article writing to freelancers who send you many articles each month, but you don’t want to publish all of your new content at the same time!
+- You set aside one day every week to create a whole week’s worth of content for your site, or you outsource your content creation to freelancers who deliver you many articles each month, but you don’t want to publish all of your new content at once!

-- You set up an online training course and would like the content drip-fed to members over a period of time.
+- You set up a private content membership area and want to “drip-feed” articles to members over a set period of time.

-Wouldn’t it be great if you could just add a whole bunch of articles to your site at once, and then have it automatically “drip-fed” to your blog so that only one new article gets published each day, or week, or every few days?
+Wouldn’t it be great if you could just add a bunch of content to your site at once, and then have it automatically “drip-fed” to your readers so that only one new article gets published each day, or week, or every few days?

-You could then implement a “set and forget” system for scheduling and publishing new content on your blog that would keep your visitors regularly engaged, and free up your time to work on other areas of your business … or leave for a while and know that your blog is still working for you while you’re gone.
+You could then implement a “set and forget” system for scheduling and publishing new content to your blog that would keep your readers regularly engaged, and be free to grow other areas of your business … or go away for a while and know that your article publishing is still working for you.

 Well … with WordPress you can!
-You can set a date in the future to publish your posts and WordPress will schedule and automatically publish or republish your posts exactly as you specify.
+You can set a date/time in the future to publish your posts and WordPress will schedule and automatically publish or republish your content exactly as you have specified.

-In this tutorial, we are going to show you a little-known function that lets you schedule WP posts to publish at a future date, as well as great tips on article scheduling.
+In this tutorial, we are going to show you a couple of ways to schedule WordPress posts to publish at a later date, and some great tips on article scheduling.

-Go through the tutorial below to learn more about how to schedule posts in WordPress.
+Go through the step-by-step tutorial below to learn more about how to schedule WP blog posts.